Juanc3/Landing-Page-Tesla/README.md

 ## General Information
-- My first Landing Page created in 2021 with HTML5 CSS3 Javascript and Boostrap
+- My first Landing Page created in 2021 with HTML5 CSS3 Javascript and Boostrap.

 ## Technologies Used